leonmartin/c-sharp-course/Milestone01/instructions.md

 ## Task 01-1: Working with Different Data Types

-Have a look at the Program.cs in the template/task01-1 folder.
+Have a look at the [Program.cs file](./templates/task01-1/Program.cs) in the [template/task01-1 folder](./templates/task01-1/).
 This is the entry point for the following tasks.
 A few versions ago, so called [Top-Level Statements](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements) were added to C#.
 They allow you to write your C# statements directly into an empty .cs file and run it without any additional boilerplate code.
 As you can see, in the top of the file there is the C# statement

 ```csharp
 Console.WriteLine("Hm, doesn't look that difficult.");